isobarbaric/AmazonScraper/README.md

 # store-scraper

-add disclaimer to project saying this is only for personal, educational purposes
+Disclaimer: This project is intended for personal and educational purposes only.
+Any use of this project for commercial or production purposes is not recommended.
+The author does not take responsibility for any misuse or consequences arising from the use of this project outside of its intended scope.